Georgia eyes payback from Russia for WTO deal

 "It's a positive signal to Moscow, but it does not mean that Georgia is ready to compete in the Olympics in Russia...
 We need to clarify the political picture before taking such a decision."

-Lawmakers led by President Mikheil Saakashvili, the former prime minister whose final term as president ends next year, had considered calling on other nations to boycott Sochi, seen as the personal project of Russian President Vladimir Putin and which has cost millions of dollars in infrastructure investment.
+Lawmakers led by Saakashvili, whose final term as president ends next year, had also considered calling on other nations to boycott Sochi, considered the personal project of Russian President Vladimir Putin and which has cost millions of dollars.

-Ivanishvili's coalition victory ended Saakashvili's nine-year political dominance in Georgia, a focus of tensions between Russia and the West and a transit for energy exports to Europe.
+Ivanishvili led his coalition to victory in an October 1 election, ending President Mikheil Saakashvili's nine-year political dominance in Georgia, a focus of tensions between Russia and the West and a transit for energy exports to Europe.

 The billionaire tycoon has pledged to prioritise relations with the West, following in U.S. ally Saakashvili's footsteps.